mamorett/samothraki_upscaler/README.md

 # Samothraki Upscaler Documentation

-The Samothraki Upscaler is a command-line tool designed for enhancing image quality using advanced upsampling techniques based on Stable Diffusion models.
+The Samothraki Upscaler is a command-line tool designed for enhancing image quality using advanced upsampling techniques based on Stable Diffusion models.Processes either a single image or all images in the provided input directory, upscaling them and saving the results to the specified output directory.

+    Args:
+        input_image (str): Path to the input image to be upscaled. input_directory (str): Path to the directory containing the images to be upscaled. scale_by (int): The scale factor to use for upscaling the images (2.0 or 4.0). num_inference_steps (int): The number of inference steps to use for the upscaling process. strength (float): The strength parameter for the upscaling process. hdr (float): The HDR effect to apply to the generated images. guidance_scale (float): The guidance scale for the upscaling process. output_dir (str): The path to the output directory where the upscaled images will be saved.

 ## Quick Start Guide